-I am proud of my strength and maintaining my overall fitness.
-My most recent strength achievement was 3 reps at 225# for my back squat.
+I am proud of my strength, maintaining my overall fitness, and my mindset.
+My most recent strength achievement was 1 rep at 245# for my back squat.

 I am a Colorado Native.
 Yes, they still do exist!
-Growing up I was always very active, I loved the outdoors and I enjoyed playing many sports (soccer, volleyball, hiking, snowboarding, and figure skating to name a few).
+Growing up I was always very active, I loved the outdoors, and I enjoyed playing many sports or hobbies (soccer, volleyball, hiking, snowboarding, and figure skating to name a few).
 This was always a positive outlet that brought me joy and relief from life's challenges.
-I was fortunate to have two children, who are now 22 and 20.
-Having them throw me into changing my career path to teaching Sports Medicine.
+I was fortunate to have two children, who are now 23 and 21.
+Having them through me into changing my career path from Sports Medicine to teaching.
 It gave me flexibility and more opportunities to be the parent I wanted to be.
 I discovered a strength of mine.
 I LOVE TEACHING!
 Seeing people learn and grasp concepts, leads to self-esteem and worth.
 It is the greatest thing to be part of.
-Fast forward a few years, and a friend introduced me to CrossFit in 2009.
+Fast forward a few years and a friend introduced me to CrossFit in 2009.
 At that time, I thought I was in really good shape.
-Then I was humbled quickly after my first month doing CrossFit.
-Through the years I have done some amazing physical and mental victories because of being part of an amazing community.
-I have come close to making regionals several times and won numerous competitions, but my biggest accomplishment is grasping that with work and determination I can do most things.
+Then, I was humbled quickly after my first month doing CrossFit.
+Through the years I have had some amazing physical and mental victories because of being part of an amazing community.
+I have come close to making regionals several times and won numerous competitions, but my biggest accomplishment is grasping that with work and determination, I can do most things.
 This has given me the self-confidence to live a much fuller life.
 Once my children started to drive themselves and in high school, I had some extra time and I decided to get my level 1 CrossFit certificate and start coaching.
-That was 5 years ago, and it has been a great journey.
+It has been a great journey.
 I have seen people achieve amazing things and I have learned so much about myself and my fitness through others.
-In October, I will be getting my Level 2 certificate.
-I am excited to see what this step will do to help those around me.

 I have had many turning points in my life but the one that affected me the most was having my children.
 I had to focus on someone else besides myself and had a lot of pressure to help guide and nurture them to be good contributors to society.
 I was determined to give my children a very different childhood than I had.
-I learned discipline, how to ask for help, to rely on a support system, and to be ok with my weaknesses.
+I learned discipline, how to ask for help, how to rely on a support system, and how to be okay with my weaknesses.
 The big enemy was perfection and trying to control everything (even things outside of my control).
 My fitness journey has been much like my turning point.
-In CrossFit, you must have discipline, need to ask, be ok with receiving help, and your weaknesses and one of the best parts is the support system.
+In CrossFit, you must have discipline, be okay with receiving help and asking for help, and be okay with weaknesses.